An Autistic Guide To Sensory Trauma.

 What can I do to help support my sensory trauma?

 Autism Wellbeing recommends in their training on Sensory Trauma to focus on a term they coined called Proactive Regulation.
-Proactive Regulation describes the ways we can become regulated and stay regulated as we go about our daily lives-even in situations we might find sensory difficult.
+Proactive Regulation describes the ways we can be regulate ourselves before a challenging sensory situation, as well as supporting our sensory needs during the activity.
 Exploring ways you can be regulated throughout your day is an important part of supporting your sensory well being.
 Some ways we can regulate ourselves and tend to our sensory needs are:

 • Learning about our sensory profile.
 Are you sensory seeking or sensory avoidant?
 What are your sensory yes’s and no’s?
 What are your sensory triggers?